coverclock/com-diag-hazer/README.md

 * GB - BeiDou 2 (as in The Big Dipper) a.k.a.
 COMPASS - China
 * GL - Globalnaya Navigazionnaya Sputnikovaya Sistema (GLONASS) - Russia
 * GN - Global Navigation Satellite System (GNSS) - Generic
-* GP - Global Positioning System (NavStar GPS) - USA
+* GP - Global Positioning System (GPS) a.k.a.
+Navstar GPS - USA

 Support for these talkers has been unit tested but the talkers have never been observed in the wild.